1994 North Korean nuclear crisis

 The 1994 North Korean nuclear crisis was a crisis on the Korean Peninsula, mainly revolving around North Korea's nuclear program.
-Largely caused by North Korea's announcement that it would withdraw from the Nuclear Non-Proliferation Treaty (NPT) in 1993 the tensions could have led to a war between North Korea and the US, had it not been for an agreement reached between former US President Jimmy Carter and then-North Korean Leader Kim Il Sung.
+Largely caused by North Korea's announcement that it would withdraw from the Nuclear Non-Proliferation Treaty (NPT) in 1993, the tensions could have led to a war between North Korea and the US, had it not been for an agreement reached between former US President Jimmy Carter and then-North Korean Leader Kim Il Sung.
 It led to North Korea and the United States signing the Agreed Framework in October 1994, effectively ending the crisis.

 Background

 North Korea's involvement in the NPT dates back to December 1985, when it signed the treaty, around the same it built its first reactor.
 At the end of the Cold War in 1991, the United States removed all of its nuclear weapons that were based abroad including the last 100 or so of their tactical nuclear weapons from South Korea.
-Although initially criticizing the US, North Korea's response to this withdrawal changed when on November 26, North Korea stated it would allow US inspectors into its nuclear facilities if all of nuclear weapons were removed.
-Although IAEA inspectors were allowed to inspect some of these facilities, many were still closed off as North Korea claimed that they had military secrets, leading to suspicion that they were for a Nuclear weapons program.
+Although initially criticizing the US, North Korea's response to this withdrawal changed when on November 26, North Korea stated it would allow US inspectors into its nuclear facilities if all nuclear weapons were removed.
+Although IAEA inspectors were allowed to inspect some of these facilities, many were still closed off as North Korea claimed that they had military secrets, leading to suspicion that they were for a nuclear weapons program.
 1992 also saw the US and South Korea cancel the Team Spirit '92 joint exercises, although Team Spirit '93 would be held in February 1993.

 Main tensions

 1993

-After months of disagreements over the 1991 inspection agreements, Pyongyang announced on 12 March 1993 that they would plan to pull out from the NPT Treaty.
-In response to this, Russia carried out minor economic sanctions against North Korea that it threatened as early as 1991.
-North Korea however reversed their decision after meeting with US diplomats in New York City.
-Pyongyang agreed to thus follow IAEA safeguards as well as allowing inspections at seven declared nuclear sites in the country.
-Relations between North Korea and the IAEA soon failed in September of that year and US and the IAEA warned North Korea.
-After pressuring for dialogue to resume between it and Pyongyang, in December, the US demands that the seven nuclear sites in North Korea be opened to inspectors.
+After months of disagreements over the 1991 inspection agreements, Pyongyang announced on 12 March 1993 that they planned to pull out from the NPT.
+In response to this, Russia carried out minor economic sanctions against North Korea that it had threatened as early as 1991.
+Pyongyang reversed its decision after a meeting with US diplomats in New York City and agreed to follow IAEA safeguards and allow inspections at seven declared nuclear sites in the country.
+Relations between North Korea and the IAEA deteriorated in September and US and the IAEA issued a warning to North Korea.
+After pressing for dialogue to resume, in December the US demanded that the seven nuclear sites in North Korea be opened to inspectors.